kealanparr/mac-set-up/README.md

 	- Bracket Pair Colorizer
 	- Auto rename tag (renames both start and end tags when one is renamed/changed)

+System Preferences > Mouse > Swipe between pages turn on (to turn swipe left to back on)

 Install nvm

 Turn off dim display on battery power